aterjung/mage-enhanced-admin-grids/README.md

 ---

 Enhanced Admin Grids extension for Magento.
-More informations about the extension can be found on its Magento Connect page [here](https://www.magentocommerce.com/magento-connect/enhanced-admin-grids-editor.html).
+More informations about the extension can be found on its Magento Connect page (no longer existent)